dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 In principle, being member of an aggregate template, `opApply` has its warrant attributes inferred.
 Using `anyEmpty` and `popFronts` is unproblematic as they have their warrant attributes inferred, too.
-When `opApply` calling its parameter `foreachBody` that has a delegate type that is not annotated with any warrant attribute, attribute inference will yield no warrant attribute for `opApply`, too.
+When `opApply` calls its parameter `foreachBody` that has a delegate type that is not annotated with any warrant attribute, attribute inference will yield no warrant attribute for `opApply`, too.